tposney/midi-qol/README.md

 ## Highly Recommended
 * Either LMRTFY or Monks Token Bar (or both) to manage saving throws
-* Either Convenient Effect Combat Utility Belt (or both)
+* Either Convenient Effects or Combat Utility Belt (or both)
 * Item Macros
-* DAE SRD/Midi SRD (lots of prebuilt items)
+* DAE SRD/Midi SRD (elots of prebuilt items)
-* Token Magic - lets you add some spiffy graphical effects to spells.
+* Token Magic - lets you add some spiffye graphical effects to spells.
 * libChangeLogs - will show the midi change log when it changes
-* small time to make time advancement easy.
+* Smalltime - to make time advancement easy.
 * Active Auras - works well with midi/dae and some of the sample items require it.
 * Automated Animations - If you have the jb2a module this will automatically add lots of animations to spell/weapon effects.